Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/README.md

 A hosts file like this causes any lookups to any of the listed domains to resolve back to your localhost so it prevents any outgoing connections to the listed domains.

-For example, to drop all requests to some doubleclick.net servers, adding these lines to your hosts file will achieve that.
+For example, to drop all requests to certain domains or servers, adding lines to your hosts file as below will achieve this for you.
+You can create your own custom hosts or simply use ours which covers you for 1 million bad domains and web sites out there.

 ```
-# Block DoubleClick's Ad servers
+# Block Bad Domains and Servers with Hosts File
 0.0.0.0 doubleclick.net
+0.0.0.0 18chinese.com
+0.0.0.0 gatekeeper.tss.net
+0.0.0.0 www.gatekeeper.tss.net
+0.0.0.0 cdn.gatekeeper.tss.net
+0.0.0.0 youporn.com
+0.0.0.0 www.youporn.com
-0.0.0.0 ad.ar.doubleclick.net
+0.0.0.0 x-lime.net
-0.0.0.0 ad.ae.doubleclick.net
+0.0.0.0 www.x-lime.net
 # etc ... etc .... etc ...
 ```